 Open pit mining is preferable to having workers go down miles into hard rock and run the risk of injury or death.
 We also thought that Costa Rica could use the money generated by

-we thought that residents of Cutris de San Carlos could use a major
+And we thought that residents of Cutris de San Carlos could

 But there is no room in Costa Rica for corrupt company officials.
 If the allegations are true that Infinito officials welcomed a magistrate who was bringing a leaked copy of the draft of a high court decision, there is only one just action.
 And that is criminal prosecution.